MQ-380/MQ-380/README.md

 and of course, majored in Software Engineer.

 👨‍💻
-Working for JD.com as a FE engineer, and React is the most used framework in the daily work.
+Working for a Japanese Startup as a FE engineer, and React is the most used framework in the daily work.

 🚄✈️
 The fans of every transportation such as railway(esspecially the Japan railway system), plane e.t.c...